San Benedetto, Bologna

 San Benedetto is a Roman Catholic church in central Bologna.
 Founded in the 12th century, the church now has facade (1606) designed by Giovanni Battista Ballerini.
-The Facade was rotated 180 degrees in 1892; it once face Via Galliera, and now faces Via dell'Indipendenza.
+The Facade was rotated 180 degrees in 1892; it once faced Via Galliera, and now faces Via dell'Indipendenza.
 The interior contains works by Giacomo Cavedoni, Alessandro Tiarini, Cesare Aretusi, Lucio Massari, Ercole Procaccini il Vecchio, Ubaldo Gandolfi, and a sculpture by Angelo Gabriello Piò.